gicking/STM8_Fault-Tolerant_SW/README.md

 - Implementation of flash start-up code is heavily dependent on the used toolchain.
 E.g. [SDCC](https://sdcc.sourceforge.net/) uses a [dedicated routine](http://www.gtoal.com/compilers101/small_c/gbdk/sdcc/doc/sdccman.html/node31.html) `__sdcc_external_startup()` for optional user start-up code, while Cosmic uses specific filenames for flash startup code.

+- For SDCC >=v4.2.10 RAM checkerboard and march test implementations are available from https://github.com/basilhussain/stm8-ram-test (used in below example)

+- The [IWDG watchdog](#window-watchdog-wwdg) has a default timeout which is shorter than the RAM test duration.
+So, if IWDG is activated via option bytes, you have to set longer timeouts in `__sdcc_external_startup()` prior to starting the RAM test (see below example)

 A fully functional RAM is crucial for any application.
-A (simple) test adds only small code and run-time overhead, and is independent of the rest of the application.
-Therefore I generally propose to add a RAM test, even though defect RAM cells are highly unlikely.
+The checkerboard test from the example adds only 32B flash and 55ms startup time overheads.
+So, unless flash size or startup time are super critical, I propose to add a RAM test to every application.

 ----